Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Parenting styles have a profound impact on children's development, and they can be seen reflected in popular movies.
 From the overprotective parents in Overboard to the neglectful parents in Home Alone, popular movies offer a variety of parenting styles for audiences to observe and reflect on.
+In this blog post, we will explore some of the most common parenting styles depicted in popular movies and discuss the potential impact of these styles on children.
+We will also consider how our own parenting styles may be influenced by the movies we watch.

-Matilda: (1996) - Authoritarian Parenting
+Matilda (1996) – Authoritarian Parenting

-Pursuit of Happyness (2006) - Authoritarian Parenting
+Pursuit Of Happyness (2006) - Authoritarian Parenting

 Chris Gardner is a single father who is struggling to make ends meet.
 He is determined to provide a better life for his son, Christopher, and he sets high expectations for him.
 However, he is also very responsive to Christopher's needs and feelings.
 He spends time with him, listens to him, and supports him emotionally.